ABDULLAHASADXYZ/Automate-Banner/README.md

 ## Installation

 1. **Commands For Kali Linux**: Clone this repository to your local machine.
+Execute the provided script to configure the banner.

    ```bash
    git clone https://github.com/ABDULLAHASADXYZ/Automate-Banner.git